Asian stock markets fall ahead of US employment update

 Forecasters expect the government to report the economy added 250,000 jobs last month, well below the past year's monthly average of 487,000 but still a strong number despite inflation and two straight quarters of U.S. economic contraction.

-In energy markets, benchmark U.S. crude lost 21 cents to $88.24 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 2 cents to $88.47 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract advanced 69 cents on Thursday to $88.45.
-Brent crude, the price basis for trading international oils, shed 25 cents to $94.17 per barrel in London.
+Brent crude, the price basis for trading international oils, shed 4 cents to $94.38 per barrel in London.
 It rose $1.05 the previous session to $94.42.